Leszek Szymowski

-Leszek Szymowski (9 May 1981) is a Polish investigative journalist, photographer, traveller, author of the articles, documentary movies and books about behind the scenes of unknown political, international and economic scandals in eastern Europe countries.
+Leszek Szymowski (born 9 May 1981) is a Polish investigative journalist, photographer and traveller.
+He is author of the articles, documentary movies and books about behind the scenes of unknown political, international and economic scandals in eastern Europe countries.
 Author of many books and series of publications.

 Early life and education

-He graduated Warsaw University, the faculty of journalism and political sciences, and than East European Studies (specialisations: Russia and East Europe).
-He has PhD degree (MBA) from Warsaw School of Economics.
+He graduated at Warsaw University, faculty of journalism and political sciences, and then in East European Studies (specialisations: Russia and Eastern Europe).
+He has a further degree (MBA) from the Warsaw School of Economics.

 Career in journalism

 Investigative journalism

 Since 2005 he has been publishing at newspapers in Poland including Wprost, and The Finance Weekly.

 Since 2007 he has been an investigative journalist of Angora weekly, where he revealed the biggest scandals: the behind the scenes of murder of police chief Marek Papała, the kidnapping of Krzysztof Olewnik, the economic scandals, the expansion of Gazprom and Russian mafia in Eastern Europe.

 In 2011 he published in "Angora" weekly a serie of articles about CIA's secret prisons in Europe.
 After that, the Prosecutors Office wanted to accuse him for disclosure the state's secrecy, but finally didn't do it.
 The journalist claimed that the former polish General Prosecutor Zbigniew Ziobro was to be accused because of this scandal.
 Ziobro decided to accuse the journalist by private indictment, but finally lost in the court.